This will take place weekly on Wednesday and Thursday.

 LEARNING LOGS - An ideas sheet will be handed out at the beginning of each half term.
 Children are expected to complete an activity weekly and upload onto Seesaw before Friday, when the children will share their work with the class.
 This will all be electronic, so Learning Logs do not need to come into school and should remain at home.

-This half term we will be looking at the Eucharist and Pentecost.
+This half term we will be looking at the Universal Church.

-In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing opportunities - The focus this half term will be on biographies, persuasive letter writing and diaries.
-We will be writing a biography on the life of Nelson Mandela; persuasive letters will be written in response to a letter of complaint and we will be writing a diary, in character, as if we were Howard Carter, finding the tomb of Tutankhamun.
+In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing opportunities - The focus this half term will be on persuasive letter writing and Superhero Adventure Stories.
+We will be writing a persuasive letter in response to a letter of complaint and write our own Superhero Adventure Story using Iron Man as our hero.
 Key speaking and listening skills will be extended through role plays and drama.

 Guided Reading sessions and reading across the curriculum will enable children to develop a love of reading.
 Please help your child by listening to them read for 10-20mins every night!
 Reading Records should be signed regularly and they will be collected every Wednesday for a member of staff to sign.
 Children can only change their reading books on a Wednesday, due to the current situation.
 If they forget to bring in their book to change, they will have to wait until the following Wednesday.
 All returned books will be placed in a box and left for a week, before being returned to the library.

-In Maths we will consolidate children's understanding on multiplication and division and look at formal written methods for these before covering more work on fractions.
-Towards the end of the half term we will move on to time.
-We will also recap on data handling, money and length taught during lockdown.
+In Maths we will be looking at telling the time, the properties of 2D and 3D shapes, including angles and lines and looking at weight, volume and capacity.
 Children will be challenged to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

 Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2!